o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 ## Architecture and Scalability

-Graphite has been forked and updated to support scalability at different scope.
+Graphite has been forked and updated to support scalability at different scope over time since the project has a long history since 2006.

 Projects:
 - [Graphite](https://github.com/graphite-project)